Why green tea is preferable to high sugar energy drinks - a dentist explains.

 Male participants aged 49 to 59 underwent assessments for three indicators of periodontal disease: periodontal pocket depth (PD), clinical attachment loss (CAL) of gum tissue, and bleeding on probing (BOP) of the gum tissue.
 The results showed that for each cup of green tea consumed daily, there was a decrease in all three indicators, indicating a lower prevalence of periodontal disease among regular green tea drinkers.
 The potential of green tea to alleviate symptoms of periodontal disease may be attributed to its antioxidant catechin content.
 Prior research has highlighted antioxidants' ability to mitigate inflammation in the body, and the indicators of periodontal disease examined in this study—PD, CAL, and BOP—suggest an inflammatory response to periodontal bacteria in the mouth.
 By modulating the body's inflammatory reaction to periodontal bacteria, green tea could potentially promote periodontal health and mitigate the progression of disease.
 Periodontal disease, a chronic inflammatory condition affecting the gums and bone supporting the teeth, has been linked to the advancement of other conditions such as cardiovascular disease and diabetes.

-Dr Irina Kessler, a dentist on the upper east side says that there is a lot of research from a lot of scientific journals touting the benefits of green tea and the effects on gum disease and dental health. " it is a great drink that you can drink cold on hot days, it is sugar free and it has a number of health added benefits - nevermind the high percentage of powerful antioxidants.
+Dr Irina Kessler, a dentist on the upper east side says that there is a lot of research from a lot of scientific journals touting the benefits of green tea and the effects on gum disease and dental health. " Green tea is a great drink that you can drink cold on hot days, it is sugar free and it has a number of health added benefits - nevermind the high percentage of powerful antioxidants." says Dr Kessler, who has been practicing dentistry for over 30 years.

 What are the dental benefits of drinking green tea?